Wendelstein 7-AS

-Experimental Design
+Experimental design

 Wendelstein 7-AS was a stellarator, a device which generates the magnetic fields necessary for the confinement of a hot hydrogen plasma via current-carrying coils outside the plasma.
-They are potential candidates for fusion reactors designed for continuous operation as the current exclusively flows on the outside of the machine, in contrast to the tokamak which generates the confining magnetic fields from the current that flows within in the plasma itself.
+They are potential candidates for fusion reactors designed for continuous operation as the current exclusively flows on the outside of the machine, in contrast to the tokamak which generates the confining magnetic fields from the current that flows within the plasma itself.

 Wendelstein 7-AS was the first in a series of IPP stellarator experiments with a modular coil system that creates the twisted magnetic fields necessary to confine the plasma.
 It was designed to give the magnetic fields more degrees of freedom that allowed it shaped closer to the optimal theoretical configuration.
 Due to limited computing power and the need to quickly test the validity of the concept on the stellarator, only a partial optimization of the magnetic fields were carried out at Wendelstein 7-AS.
 It was only on the successor device Wendelstein 7-X that a full optimization of the code used to generate the fields were carried out.